Wolf Blitzer: Awards

 Blitzer has won multiple awards, including the 2004 Journalist Pillar of Justice Award from the Respect for Law Alliance, and the 2003 Daniel Pearl Award from the Chicago Press Veterans Association.
 His news team was among those awarded a George Foster Peabody Award for coverage of Hurricane Katrina, an Alfred I. DuPont Award for coverage of the 1999 Southeast Asian tsunami, and an Edward R. Murrow Award for CNN's coverage of the terrorist attacks on September 11, 2001.

 In November 2002, he won the American Veteran Awards' Ernie Pyle Journalism Award for military reporting.
 In February 2000, he received the Anti-Defamation League's Hubert H. Humphrey First Amendment Freedoms Prize.
 In 1999, Blitzer won the International Platform Association's Lowell Thomas Broadcast Journalism Award.
 Blitzer won an Emmy Award for his coverage of the Oklahoma City bombing.
 Blitzer was also part of the CNN team that was awarded a Golden ACE award for their 1991 Gulf War reporting.
 In 1994, American Journalism Review cited him and CNN as the readers' choice for the Best in the Business Award for network coverage of the Clinton administration.

 In May 1999, Blitzer was awarded the honorary Doctorate in Humane Letters by the University at Buffalo.
-On May 20, 2007, Blitzer was awarded the honorary Doctorate of Humane Letters by the George Washington University at their undergraduate commencement exercise.
+On May 20, 2007, he was awarded the honorary Doctorate of Humane Letters by the George Washington University at their undergraduate commencement exercise.
 On May 23, 2010, Blitzer was awarded the honorary Doctorate of Humane Letters by Niagara University at their undergraduate commencement exercise.
 Also, on May 14, 2011, he received an honorary Doctorate of Humane Letters from Penn State University.
 On September 25, 2011, Blitzer was awarded an honorary Doctorate of Humane Letters by the University of Hartford.
 On May 10, 2014, Blitzer received an honorary Doctorate of Humane Letters from Howard University.
 On September 13, 2014, Blitzer received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Rick Atkinson.
 On May 16, 2024, Blitzer received an honorary Doctorate of Humane Letters from The Jewish Theological Seminary.
-On June 26, 2024 he received the lifetime achievement award (Augsburg Media Prize)Augsburger Medienpreis 2024 in the Goldener Saal of the town hall in his birthtown Augsburg.
-In August 2024, it was announced Blitzer would be the 2024 recipient of the Walter Cronkite Award for Excellence in Journalism.
+On June 26, 2024, he received the Augsburg Media Prize for Lifetime Achievement in the Goldener Saal of the town hall of his birthtown, Augsburg.
+In August 2024, it was announced that Blitzer would be the 2024 recipient of the Walter Cronkite Award for Excellence in Journalism.